4.67 from 9 votes

 As I said, this isn’t really an authentic recipe.
 It’s a twist on the Italian cannoli, a popular dessert that consists of a tube shape deep-fried dough filled with a sweetened ricotta cheese filling that may contain such things as chocolate, cinnamon, candied citrus, vanilla, etc.

 There are different versions of cannoli pie.
 Some have a dough or cookie-like crust.
 Some use cannoli shells.
 Since cannoli shells can be tough to find and expensive I opted for waffle ice cream cones to give a nice crunch.
+If you’d like to try cannoli shells, you can try store-bought or homemade cannoli shells.

 The filling of cannoli pies can also vary with some being baked and some not.
 This cannoli cream filling for the pie is a no-bake filling.
 I do however suggest refrigerating the pie for a while so that the filling can firm up a bit before serving.